 This portable training tool provides a slew of benefits for your body, from metabolic conditioning to total-body strengthening, said Jessica Matthews, fitness instructor and senior adviser for American Council on Exercise.

 “Since it’s filled with sand, it adds a challenging new dimension to strength and power exercises, such as slams, swings, squats and more," Matthews told us.
 And with a soft neoprene cover, you don’t have to worry about damage to your floor.

 This isn't your regular pull-up bar.
-It can be used on the ground for exercises that target the triceps and biceps.
+It can be used on the ground for exercises like pushups that target the triceps and biceps.